 Do I need to complete the 420 hours in one go?

 No, you can complete the hours in segments and in a number of ways.
-For example, you can complete a 12-week block over the Summer Holiday period, or weekly shifts with an organisation over the course of your degree, or multiple shorter blocks of full-time work.
-Just a note: if you are working in different segments (i.e., with different hosts) to fulfill the minimum 8 weeks of work in an engineering environment, you will need to go through the pre-approval process for each segment.
-You don’t need pre-approval for the remaining 4 weeks in a non-engineering environment.
+For example, you can complete a 420 hours block over the Summer Holiday period, or weekly shifts with an organisation over the course of your degree, or multiple shorter blocks of full-time work.
+Just a note: if you are working in different segments (i.e., with different hosts) to fulfill the minimum 280n hours of work in an engineering environment, you will need to go through the pre-approval process for each segment.
+You don’t need pre-approval for the maximum 140 hours in a non-engineering environment.

 Are remote/hybrid placements accepted for ENGN3100?